vd Brink Home Automations

 Swipe to other dashboard view

-It’s possible if you still want to swipe left/right to go to other defined views on the same dashboard without using the extra top toolbar.
+You can still swipe left/right to go to other defined views on the same dashboard without using the extra top toolbar.

 With the HACS integration Swipe Navigation